 |

-The Chicago River, from the Michigan Avenue Bridge, January, 2008.
+![]() The Chicago River, from the Michigan Avenue Bridge, January, 2008.
 (Photo by C.A.
 Sowa.)
-NEW!
-READ MY 2010 HANDOUT, "BUILD-A-BEAR" RESEARCH PLANNING: CLARIFICATION OF DEFINITIONS AS THE KEY TO CHOOSING OR WRITING PROGRAMS CHICAGO COLLOQUIA ON DIGITAL HUMANITIES AND COMPUTER SCIENCESince their inception in the fall of 2006, I have been attending the Chicago Colloquia on Digital Humanities and Computer Science (DHCS), held at a rotating group of universities around Chicago.
+CHICAGO COLLOQUIA ON DIGITAL HUMANITIES AND COMPUTER SCIENCESince their inception in the fall of 2006, I have been attending the Chicago Colloquia on Digital Humanities and Computer Science (DHCS), held at a rotating group of universities around Chicago.
 These Colloquia now draw participants from all over the world, who present projects covering many fields, including such interests as visual arts, archaeological reconstruction, musical composition, literary criticism, social trends, popular culture, history, and many fields yet to be discovered.
 Of the projects I have submitted under the name of Minerva Systems, a couple have been presented as poster exhibits.
-Whether accepted for presentation or not, my ideas find their way into handouts which I circulate (in exchange for handouts that I get from other participants!).
-Workshops and discussion groups, too, are well worth while.
-The seventh DHCS Colloquium will be held on Novermber 17-19 at the University of Chicago at its Hyde Park campus.
-For information about the Colloquium, visit the DHCS Web site at "http://chicagocolloquium.org".
+Others I have informally circulated among the participants.
+But whether one is presenting a paper or simply taking part in discussions, the Colloquia offer an opportunity to exchange a wealth of ideas.
+Workshops and smaller discussion groups, too, are well worth while.
+For information about the Colloquia, visit the DHCS Web site at "http://chicagocolloquium.org".
 Information about all previous Colloquia (2006, 2007, 2008, 2009, 2010, 2011) can also be accessed from there.

 The Reliance Building, at State and Washington Streets in Chicago, January, 2008.
 (Photo by C.A.
 Sowa.)
 The Reliance Building, like the MINERVA System, was built on principles of modularity and extensibility.